Plebiscite of Veneto of 1866: Delivery of results to Turin

 Sebastiano Tecchio, president of the Court of Appeals of Venice, was also present.

 Giambattista Giustinian delivered the official speech:

 Sire, the event that recently took place in the Venetian Provinces and those of Mantua, and of which we are honored today to present you with the splendid result, will be remembered by later generations ...
 Yes, O sire, this plebiscite, which to us seemed superfluous, but we gladly accepted, as the one that offered us the opportunity to affirm once more what all Europe knew, succeeded so broadly and in such harmony that we almost marveled at ourselves who made it, if nothing could succeed again what pertains to our devotion to you and your dynasty and affection for the Italian homeland.
 Those 647,246 yeses, collected in the ballot boxes of our Provinces and of so many other parts where by chance there were Venetians ... offer to all Europe a novel testimony to Italian concord ...

-To which the king replied with these words:
+The ing replied with these words:

 Gentlemen, today is the most beautiful day of my life.
 Now it is 19 years since my father proclaimed from this city the war of National Independence; on this day, his name day, you, gentlemen, bring me the manifestation of the popular will of the Venetian provinces, which now, reunited with the great Italian fatherland, declare by the fact to be fulfilled the vow of my august father.
 You reconfirm by this solemn act what Venice did since 1848, and knew how to maintain to this day with such admirable constancy and self-sacrifice.
 In this day, every vestige of foreign domination disappears forever from the Peninsula.
 Italy is now made, if not completed: it is now up to the Italians to know how to defend it, and make it prosperous and great.
 The Iron Crown was also returned on this solemn day to Italy, but to this crown I place before the one dearest to me, made with the love and affection of the peoples.

 At the end of the speeches, the Iron Crown of Theodelinda, returned by Austria, was presented and handed to the king.
-Despite its high symbolic value, Victor Emmanuel II “with indifference” had the crown placed on the throne.
+Despite its high symbolic value, Victor Emmanuel II "with indifference" had the crown placed on the throne.
 The crown was returned to Monza Cathedral on 6 December the same year.

 Celebrations for the arrival of the Venetian deputation to Turin.